 Cognizable misconduct does not include allegations that are directly related to the merits of a decision or procedural ruling, and a complaint must be dismissed in whole or in part when the Chief Judge concludes this is so.
-Rules for Judicial Conduct and Disability Proceedings for the United States Tax Court, Rules 3(i)(3)(A) and 11(c)(1)(B).
-The assertions raised in the complaint are directly related to the merits of a decision or procedural ruling and the complaint must be dismissed.
-See id.
+Rule 3(i)(3)(A) and 11(c)(1)(B).
+The assertions raised in the complaint regarding rulings in the tax case are directly related to the merits of a decision or procedural ruling.
+Rule 11(c)(1)(B).

+The complaint must be dismissed.